equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 would allow for the establishment of a mass transit corridor along Parramatta Road, and the project has been designed to allow for the provision of this mass transit corridor (refer to section 5.5.5 (Project Description)).
 Such a corridor would provide suitable facilities for the transport of a high number of people along Parramatta Road by bus.
-In the long term and as outlined in Sydney’s Bus Future (Transport for NSW 2013a), if demand permits, this corridor could be upgraded to light rail.
+In the long term and as outlined in *Sydney’s Bus Future* (Transport for NSW 2013a), if demand permits, this corridor could be upgraded to light rail.

-background image

-WestConnex M4 East

-4-8

-WestConnex Delivery Authority
-Environmental Impact Statement

-Combined transport options
+##### Combined transport options

 A ‘park and ride’ scenario, supplemented with a light rail line along Parramatta Road or express heavy rail services to Central Station, has been identified by a public transport advocacy group known as